AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-09-KoopmanVonNeumann.md

 # Notes on Koopman von Neumann Mechanics (Draft)

 ## Abstract
 These notes provide a guide to the literature on Koopman–von Neumann (KvN) mechanics and its extensions, organized around three interconnected themes: the operatorial formulation of classical Hamiltonian dynamics on Hilbert space, Feynman's commutator-based approach to gauge theory foundations, and the classical path integral (CPI) formalism with its hidden supersymmetric structures.
 The material spans from Koopman's foundational 1931 paper through contemporary work, with particular emphasis on the contributions of the Gozzi school to the CPI program.
 A recurring motif is the appearance of gauge-like symmetry in multiple guises---phase freedom in KvN wavefunctions, emergent electromagnetic structure from commutator algebras, and BRS invariance in the classical path integral---reflecting deep geometric properties of classical phase space.
-The notes address a subtlety in the Helmholtz conditions for the inverse variational problem as it pertains to first-order systems, and discuss the remarkable correspondence between supersymmetry breaking in the CPI and ergodic properties of classical dynamical systems.
+The notes address a subtlety in the Helmholtz conditions for the inverse variational problem as it pertains to first-order systems, and discuss the remarkable correspondence between supersymmetry in the CPI and ergodic properties of classical dynamical systems.
 Throughout, the emphasis is on mathematical structure and on providing the reader with a map of the primary literature sufficient to pursue any of these threads independently.

 # Introduction